2023 IFS webinar series

 This presentation explained the questionable scientific basis of these widely used abbreviations, along with an alternative approach that is more robustly based on scientific understanding.

-BASIS FACTS CPD PN points for this webinar have been applied for
+2 BASIS FACTS CPD PN points were awarded to this webinar.

 How fertiliser application and specific genetic variants combine to impact on the acrylamide forming potential of wheat